Keweenaw Brewing Company: Production

 In 2016, Keweenaw sold 9,801 barrels of beer within Michigan.
 This increased to 10,469 barrels in 2017, and 11,349 barrels in 2018, a total that made it the ninth-largest brewer in the state and the largest craft brewer in the Upper Peninsula.
 Keweeenaw's sales plateaued after 2018, with the brewery producing about 11,800 barrels in 2021 and 11,353 in 2023.
-Blackrocks Brewery surpassed Keeweenaw's production by 2023 to become the largest Upper Peninsula craft brewer.
+As of 2026, about two-thirds of the brewery's sales came from its home region of the Upper Peninsula.

+By 2014, the brewery's beer could be found in all of Michigan, northern Wisconsin, and in Minneapolis.
+This remained the case through 2026, when the brewery's owners remarked that the limitation was a deliberate decision to keep the operation "quaint," but added that they were now trying to expand on Duluth, Minnesota, and southern Wisconsin.

 Location

 As of 2019, the interior space at Keweenaw's Houghton brewpub measured 3400 sqft and contained two bars and a fireplace.
 The exterior deck looks out over the Keweenaw Waterway, which separates Houghton from the city of Hancock and the rest of Copper Island.
 The deck was remodeled in 2023 after a connected parking garage was demolished.

 Recognition and beer

 In 2015, U.S. News & World Report named Keweenaw as one of the best breweries in the Midwestern United States.
 Other craft brewers in the region, such as the founders of Blackrocks Brewery in nearby Marquette, have credited Keweenaw's early work and success with (in their words) "really clear[ing] a lot of brush for the breweries to come afterwards."

-As of 2019, the most popular beer sold by the Keweenaw Brewing Company is Widow Maker Black Ale, whose name stems from a dangerous one-person drill once used in service of the region's extensive copper mining.
+As of 2026, the most popular beer sold by the Keweenaw Brewing Company is Widow Maker Black Ale, whose name stems from a dangerous one-person drill once used in service of the region's extensive copper mining.
 They started canning the beer in 2009.
-Their other so-called "core" beers include Pick Axe Blonde and Red Jacket Amber.
+In 2023, Tasting Table ranked it as one of the best Michigan-brewed beers.
+Keweenaw's other so-called "core" beers include Pick Axe Blonde and Red Jacket Amber; as of 2026, Pick Axe was the company's biggest local seller.